 My role is not just to give you a test for adrenal fatigue and send you on your way with your diagnosis, it’s to gather a detailed understanding of your history, symptoms, and diet and lifestyle factors, and then combine that with the results of specialized tests to come up with a personalized picture of your adrenal fatigue, and what we can do about it.

 An example you can compare this to is Celiac Disease (a genetic autoimmune disease that causes an individual to react to gluten).
 With this test, you either have a positive result, or you don’t.
 But we’re now learning that there is a huge population of people who test negative for Celiac Disease, but still have reactions and a sensitivity to gluten.
 To get to the bottom of that, more specialized testing can be very helpful, including for food sensitivities and gut health imbalances.

 Conventional medicine will detect only the extremes, when significant damage to the adrenals has already occurred, such as in Cushing’s disease and Addison’s disease.
 In between those extremes, you can feel miserable and still be told your cortisol levels are normal.
 But by responding to early-stage symptoms of adrenal fatigue, we can reverse the developing dysfunction.

-Should You Get an Adrenal Test?
+Should You Get Testing for Adrenal Fatigue?

-On the other hand, if your energy ebbs and flows during the day, you feel emotionally stretched much of the time, you sleep poorly most nights, you can’t lose excess weight even while dieting, or you use caffeine or carbohydrates as “pick-me-ups” you are exhibiting many signs that you could have adrenal dysfunction.
+On the other hand, if your energy ebbs and flows more than feels normal during the day, you feel emotionally stretched much of the time, you sleep poorly most nights, you can’t lose excess weight even while dieting, or you use caffeine or carbohydrates as “pick-me-ups”, you are exhibiting many signs that you could have adrenal dysfunction.
 When women tell me they have these symptoms, I always suggest testing for adrenal fatigue.
 There’s no need to wait until you can’t function to find out what’s going on.
 The more information you have, the sooner you can get on the path to wellness once again!